 Faculty members are active researchers in many fields including:

-The program utilizes resources from multiple departments across campus, including the Department of Philosophy and Religious Studies and the Department of Geography.
+The program utilizes resources from multiple departments across campus, including the Department of Philosophy and Religion and the Department of Geography.
 Among the other resources are well-equipped analytical and biological laboratories, UNTís Sub-Antarctic Field Research Station in Chile and the UNT Water Research Field Station.
 These resources provide additional research possibilities available only to UNT students or allow for hands-on experience.

 Your course work will focus on advanced biology, chemistry, physics, math, geography, economics, technical writing and philosophy.
 You will learn about: